 All enterprise Ethereum solutions offer data storage services for operating the public Ethereum client.
 However, you may get the option for additional storage, mainly for off-chain computations.

-For example, many enterprise Ethereum solutions locally store caches gotten from an Oracle or store other information relevant to the system protocols.
+For example, many enterprise Ethereum solutions locally store caches gotten from Oracle or store other information relevant to the system protocols.
 In other cases, they could be beyond these specifications.

 If any Ethereum solution supports multiple networks, it offers data storage for private transactions within the multiple networks.
 Furthermore, any smart contract that is operating on the private network needs to have access to other private state contracts.
-However, you definitely would need to a participator in that contract.
+However, you definitely would need to be a participator in that contract.

 Thus, anyone operating on the private network would not get access to other smart contracts running on that network if he/she is not a part of it.
 Furthermore, all enterprise Ethereum solutions offer transparent and seamless storage for smart private contracts that need to store documentation.
 Moreover, this process gets rid of the off-chain file storage add-ons.

 In reality, all the storage options have a higher level of cryptographic hashing linked to them.
 So, anyone storing any kind of information using smart contracts would have Authenticated Encryption with Additional Data algorithm protecting them.

 We have to say that not every Ethereum implementation would have a similar architecture.
 Therefore, there could be an option for any provider to offer more APIs for storage facilities.
 It will mainly depend on your organizational needs.